-Eric S. has been married to his wife for more than ten years.
-They have three children, the oldest of whom is seven.
+Eric S. has been married to his wife for more than 10 years.
+They have three children, the oldest of whom is 7.
 Eric and his wife’s relationship was great for a while.
-Before the birth of their third child, however they started drifting apart and Eric realized his wife was having an affair.
-Divorce was never an option for the two, not only because Eric S. doesn’t really believe in it but also because they also can’t afford it.
+Before the birth of their third child, however, they started drifting apart — and Eric soon realized his wife was having an affair.
+Divorce was never an option for the two, not only because Eric S. doesn’t really believe in it, but also because they also can’t afford it.
 So for the time being, he’s stuck in his relationship, unsure of what to do.

 Here, Eric talks to Fatherly about how he figured out his wife was having an affair, what he felt about it, and why he’s staying together for the kids — and the money.

 We’ve been married for about 10 and a half years.
 Things were great for the first three or four years, even after my first child was born.
 But things just went downhill, I guess, towards the birth of my third child.
 We basically just started distancing ourselves from one another.
 I don’t think it was intentional.
 I was working a lot.
 She was working a lot.
 We both pretty much lived our separate lives.
 But again, it wasn’t intentional.
 That culminated, basically, about a year and a half ago, when she ended up cheating on me.